ctartist621/clarifai/README.md

   ]
 }
 ```
-If one image was passed in, the results object will be the single object representing the results for that image.
-If more than one was passed in, it will be an array of results objects.
+If one image was passed in, the `results` object will be the single object representing the results for that image.
+If more than one was passed in, it will be an array of `results` objects.

-### Video Tagging via url
+### Video Tagging via URL
 ```
 client.tagFromUrls('video', url, function(err, results) {
   // Callback code here
 }, [language])
 ```
-This function will take one video url, or many video urls as an array.
-The language parameter is optional, and will request tags from clarifai in the appropriate language.
+This function will take one video URL, or many video URLs as an array.
+The language parameter is optional, and will request tags from Clarifai in the appropriate language.

-The callback returns the standard error / results.
-The results object returned has the following structure:
+The callback returns the standard error/results.
+The `results` object returned has the following structure:
 ```
 {
   "docId": 13756317490038290000,